-- 19. (a) An audit of Expenditure is one of the major components of Government Audit.
+- 22 (a) An audit of Expenditure is one of the major components of Government Audit.
 In the context of 'Government Expenditure Audit', write in brief, what do you understand by:

 - (i) Audit against Rules and Orders

 - (ii) Audit of Sanctions

 - (iii) Audit against Provision of Funds

 - (iv) Propriety Audit

 - (v) Performance Audit.

-- (b) Explain the powers of Comptroller and Auditor General of India.
+- (b) Explain in detail the duties of Comptroller and Auditor General of India.